Just Seven Things

 7 Lessons from Steve Jobs’ Career

-Some takeaways from Steve Jobs’s career – and what other leaders can practice for success:
+Some thinking summarised from commentary on Steve Jobs’s career – and what other leaders can practice for success:

-5. The 3 Rs – Strong leaders ensure that the right people are in the right jobs and that the right conditions have been created for them to succeed.
+5. The 3 Rs – strong leaders ensure right people/ right jobs/ right conditions enabled for success.

-7. Inspirational communication – Provide frequent and intensely motivational communication about compelling objectives, and the importance of speed to market.
+7. Inspirational communication – frequent and intensely motivational communication about compelling objectives

 Adaptive Group Coordination and Role Differentiation